I’ve listed here all the tools I use or love to run my blog effectively.

 Hostgator: Another reliable hosting service provider.
 I’ve used this for about a year and I love them.
 Some of the features are:

 WordPress Plugins I Use

-Yoast SEO (free + premium): This is a Most comprehensive SEO plugin for WordPress.
+Yoast SEO (free + premium): This is the most comprehensive SEO plugin for WordPress.
 I use this to optimize my blog for SEO.
 For beginner bloggers, I would recommend using the free version.
 But the premium version offers exclusive services.

 Antispam Bee (free): I love this plugin to prevent comment spam.

 ThirstyAffiliates (free + premium): I use and love this plugin to cloak and manage my affiliate links.
-The free version does most of the tasks. but the premium version offers most sophisticated options.
-Read my post “how to add affiliate links using ThirstyAffiliates.
+The free version does most of the tasks.
+But the premium version offers the most sophisticated options.

 Photo and Graphics